TheAI-Lady/customer_reviews/README.md

 <br><br>
 In this amazon customer review dataset, each review contains textual feedback along with a 1-to-5 star rating system (1 being least satisfied and 5 being most satisfied).
 We would be building a classification model to identify the sentiment (positive or negative) of non-rated interactions.
 <br>
 In summary, we have tried two types of vectorization methods.
-For this two type of featurization, we tried all the algorithms we mentioned in the proposal  which includes Multinomial Naive Bayes, Support Vector Machine and Logistic regression.
+For this two type of featurization, we tried 3 algorithms which is namely Multinomial Naive Bayes, Support Vector Machine and Logistic regression.

 The results across all 3 models hit a 99% score in all 4 aspects.
 Namely accuracy, F1-score,precision and recall.